How a WordPress Security Audit Protects Your Business?

 Security problems affect more than your website.
 You can lose sales, expose customer data, and damage trust.
 Even short downtime can hurt your business and take time to recover from.

-Regular WordPress security audits help you stay ahead of these risks.
+Regular WordPress security checks help you stay ahead of these risks.
 They show you problems early, so you can fix them before they cause real damage.

 Protect Your Business with a WordPress Security Audit